fledge-iot/fledge/docs/securing_fledge.rst

 **Using cURL**

-- To create a user with a unique name and case-insensitive.
-The cURL commands are provided below.
+- Create User

 .. note::

-    You need administrator privileges to perform this action.
+    Usernames must be distinct, are not case-sensitive, and require administrative privileges to execute this action.

 For example, Add a username with the name **test**